shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 While there's nothing wrong really in working in the industry, academia and scholarship loses out on the next potential Curie or Feynman.
 I hope the information in this page helps fast-track the process of learning more about this very niche career choice.

+While this is most directly useful to students in Computer science (since that's my background), I do believe the general principles I lay out will be relevant to students from other fields as well.

 **NOTE - The spirit of this document is not really to serve as a collection of resources that will help you figure out how to crack the admissions process of universities in the US/Europe for MS/PhD programs.
 Rather, please use it as a way to discover what you are truly interested in.